Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Generating Models and Migrations

 The first time you create a model you will need both the model .rb file and at least one migration .rb file.
-Subsequent changes to the model do not require more model files but SHOULD involve you modifing the database by creating more migration files rather than modifying pre-existing ones.
+Subsequent changes to the model do not require more model files but SHOULD involve you modifying the database by creating more migration files rather than modifying pre-existing ones.
 For this reason, when you run: `rails generate model` it will create both the model and migration files.
 You also have the option of `rails generate migration` which will generate a migration file but not a model file. (note that there is an alias for `generate` which is just `g`).
 ________________________________________________________________________________
 ## Naming Conventions with Generate